NativeScript/docs-v7/ui/styling.md

 A CSS selector could contain more than one simple selector, and between selectors a combinator symbol could be included.

 * (space) - Descendant selector.
-For example following code will select all buttons inside StackLayouts (no matter) at which level.
+For example, the following code will select all buttons inside StackLayouts (no matter) at which level.

 ```CSS
 StackLayout Button { background-color: blue; }